-Health Benefits Of Pine Essential Oil: The Genus Of Pinus
+The Health Benefits Of Pine Essential Oil Explained

 I’m always surprised to find out about how long many essential oils have been in use for – and pine oil is one of the few that’s really stood the test of time.
 Since the times of the ancient Greeks, pine oil has been used to treat a variety of illnesses and ailments and was favored for it’s rich, woody aroma.

 Most of us have encountered pine trees regularly in our lives as they’re commonly used as Christmas trees.
 But other than being used as a festive decoration, the leaves of this tree can be utilized to produce an amazing essential oil.
 So don’t throw out your tree next Christmas – and think about investing in a small steam distillation mechanism as a gift.
 It’s the gift that keeps on giving.

 If you work out regularly then keeping a vial of pine oil in your bag is essential.
 It absorbs easily into the skin and can really help to relieve muscle and joint pains – but I’ll get into the nitty gritty details and benefits of this amazing oil later on in the article.

 If you’re interested in changing to a more holistic way of life, or are looking for more natural products to add to your healing arsenal, then pine oil is an essential addition.
 It’s readily available and very effective – ultimately though, the results will speak for themselves.
 But if you’re interested in finding out more about the oil before trying it out, then keep reading.

 What Is Pine Essential Oil?